 The USF Libraries would like to thank guest curators Charles Mahan and Larry Bush, and Melanie Griffin, who served as exhibition coordinator for this project.
 Contributions to the exhibition’s success were made by USF Libraries Dean Bill Garrison, Alice Bush, Merrell T. Dickey, Matt McEver, Eileen Thornton, and Mark I. Greenberg.
 Written by Eileen M. Thornton with contributions by Mark I. Greenberg.

 Your contribution to the USF Libraries can support collections and programs such as these.
-To find out more, contact Merrell Dickey at (813) 974-1654 email@example.com.
+To find out more, contact the USF Libraries Development office here or by calling (813) 974-4433 .